 This page offers links to websites that provide information for parents about keeping children safe online, as well as some documents that we hope will prove helpful to parents.

-New Online Safety Resource for Parents
+Online Safety Resource for Parents

-There are three new and really useful animations promoting online safety for our younger children.
+There are three really useful animations promoting online safety for our younger children.
 The 'Jessie and Friends' series has been designed to help you start conversations about staying safe online with your child.
 The animations show Jessie and her friends engaging in the sort of normal online behaviours children are used to - gaming, chatting, watching videos.
 They encourage children to share with a trusted grown up any issues that arise, so that the grown up can help.

 You can find the videos by clicking the link: Jessie and Friends

 ParentInfo is run by CEOP (Child Exploitation and Online Protection), a branch of the National Crime Agency, with an aim of educating parents on how to keep their children safe online and also helping parents keep up to date with online trends and new software and apps that their children might use or want to use.

 Really useful articles related to safe use of the Internet:

 The UK Safer Internet Centre have produced some brilliant How-To guides for parents which show you how to change the safety/child-lock settings on smartphones, gaming devices, iPads etc. They are very useful and you can find them by clicking here.